ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 ### Making small configuration updates using ACCESS Github cherry-pick workflow

 Imagine one wants to update a few parameters across multiple configs.
-One could create multiple PRs, update the checksums, review, merge.
-It's faster though to use the github cherry-pick workflow.
+One option is to open multiple PRs, update checksums, get reviews, and merge them one by one.
+That works but it can be a bit slow.
+In these cases, It's faster to use the ACCESS Github cherry-pick workflow.

 There are a number of advantages to this, when it works: